-Bhutan goes to the polls in election focused on economic woes
+Bhutan’s People’s Democratic Party wins election

 Photos: Mountain villages fight for future as melting glaciers spell floods

+Tobgay, 58, is expected to become prime minister for the second time.
+He was the leader of the opposition in Bhutan’s first parliament when it was established in 2008, soon after the start of the reign of the present king.

+He has sounded the alarm about Bhutan’s “unprecedented economic challenges and mass exodus”.

-Approximately half a million voters can select 47 members of parliament from a pool of 94 candidates presented by the Bhutan Tendrel Party (BTP) and People’s Democratic Party (PDP).
-The latter secured victory in a primary round in November.
-Polls will close at 5pm (11:00 GMT), with results expected on Wednesday.
+Approximately half a million voters selected the members of parliament from a pool of 94 candidates presented by the Bhutan Tendrel Party (BTP) and the PDP.
+A primary round of voting in November eliminated three other parties, including the governing centre-left Druk Nyamrup Tshogpa party.

-“The most important thing the Bhutanese people need is economic growth and the growth of their own,” Karma, 49, a voter from Punakha, near Thimphu, told Reuters news agency.
+“The most important thing the Bhutanese people need is economic growth and the growth of their own,” Karma, 49, a voter from Punakha, near Thimphu, told the Reuters news agency.

 “Many people are unemployed and even those who have jobs get salary that is not enough to support the growth of their family.”